When growing herbs from seeds I use a 50/50 soil mix of cactus potting soil and regular potting soil.

 Setting the parameters for my soil mix test

-I have decided to use the following rules to allow anyone to replicate the experiment or make use of anything we learn.
+I have decided to use the following rules to allow anyone to replicate the experiment or use anything we learn.

 2. Using the same soil mix